 - A. At the Educators Rising National Conference, no less than two and no more than four representatives from each participating school program will make an oral presentation to a panel of judges.
-During the presentation, team members will have up to five minutes to introduce their video and provide a description and context.
+During the presentation, team members will have up to five minutes to introduce their video and to provide description and context.
 Students will then play the video for the judges.
-The entire presentation to judges (oral presentation and video) will last no more than 10 minutes.
-The presentation will be stopped at 10 minutes. - B. Professional presentation skills are encouraged. - C. Following the presentation and the video, the judges will have up to five minutes to ask questions to team members.
+The entire presentation to judges (oral presentation and video) will last no more than 10 minutes. - B. Professional presentation skills are encouraged. - C. Following the presentation and the video, the judges will have up to five minutes to ask questions to team members.